Soyeon: 2018–2020: Debut with (G)I-dle, collaborations with League of Legends and solo activities

 Soyeon reprised her role as Akali in the League of Legends collaborative hip hop group True Damage.
 A collaboration with Becky G, Keke Palmer, Thutmose and Duckwrth titled "Giants" was released as a single alongside an animated music video on November 10, 2019.
 The song is a multilingual track performed predominantly in English, with verses in Spanish and Korean.
 On the same day, the group performed at the 2019 League of Legends World Championship finals in Paris, France.
 It was Soyeon's second year in a row to perform at the opening ceremony of the World Championship finals.
-"Giants" debuted at number fifteen and nineteen at Billboard's Rap and R&B/Hip hop Digital Songs Sales charts, respectively.
+"Giants" debuted at number fifteen and nineteen at Billboards Rap and R&B/Hip hop Digital Songs Sales charts, respectively.

 In 2020, Soyeon guested on Mnet's hip hop-inspired show Do You Know Hip Hop, collaborating with Double K and Nuck to perform a remix of "Lion".
 In April, (G)I-dle released their third EP, I Trust.
 All of the songs on the album, including the lead single "Oh My God", was written and composed by Soyeon and longtime collaborator Yummy Tone.
 The lead single was released in both English and Korean.
 On July 22, Soyeon helped write and featured on DJ Hyo's "Dessert" with rapper Loopy, a jungle pop song with "bouncy" beat and moombahton rhythm, synthesizer-based hook, claps and whistles, and lyrics expressing desire for a sweet love rather than a difficult and complex one.
 In an interview with Melon, DJ Hyo revealed that she chose Soyeon as a collaborator because of her talents.
 In August, Soyeon composed (G)I-dle's first summer song, "Dumdi Dumdi", alongside Pop Time, who had previously produced songs for rapper Zico and the boy band Block B.

 Soyeon during promotions for "Dumdi Dumdi" in 2020.

 On August 27, 2020, Soyeon reprised her role as League of Legends character Akali in "The Baddest" and "More", on K/DA's EP All Out.
 Soyeon was credited as the producer of Apink's Namjoo solo debut song "Bird", which was released on September 7.
 On December 16, it was confirmed that Soyeon, Pentagon's Hui, and AB6IX's Lee Dae-hwi would produce songs for the top seven competition on Mnet's audition show CAP-TEEN.
 Her song, "Eternal Sunshine", was performed by Lee Seo-bin.
 It was characterized as having "a groovy" guitar and bass rhythm with lyrics expressing the feelings of a first love.
 Lee received overall positive reviews and a total score of 354 from the judges for the performance.